57blocks/website-article/articles/Document Information Extraction with Large Language Models/README.md

 ### **Results Ensemble**

-Ensemble LLMs amalgamate predictions from multiple LLMs using diverse aggregation strategies like averaging, voting and stacking.
+Ensemble LLMs amalgamate predictions from multiple LLMs using various strategies like averaging, voting and stacking.
 This approach is motivated by addressing limitations inherent in individual LLMs, such as understanding complex contexts, performing mathematical calculations, or avoiding hallucination.
 Ensembles offer a promising solution by aggregating predictions, enhancing overall performance, and bolstering robustness across varied tasks and datasets.

 Among Ensemble strategies of Bagging, Boosting and Stacking, Stacking aligns well with our task requirements.
 Due to certain constraints, training or fine-tuning LLMs may not be viable.
 Therefore, our emphasis is on meta-model design.
 We've explored some different methods including random selection, adjusting weights based on historical evaluations, and leveraging confidence scores from LLMs for final result selection.
 Our ultimate aim is to outperform individual models.